aueb-wim/anonymization-4-federation/README.md

 - `-m` or `--method` -
 The hash function that will be used.
 Select between `md5` and `sha3`.
 As default is the `sha3` method.

+## Acknowledgements
+This project/research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).